nschonni/healthvault-docs/healthvault/concepts/data/medical-imaging.md

     connectPackageCreationParameters,
     packageContent);

-///<summary>Streams a blob to to a HealthVault Connect Package and associates blob
+///<summary>Streams a blob to a HealthVault Connect Package and associates blob
 /// information with the specified thing.</summary>
 ///<remarks>Streaming is independent of any particular thing type.</remarks>
 public static void StreamBlobToConnectPackage(